-Group Health Plans: Understanding Provider Networks & Plan Types
+Group Health Packages: Understanding Provider Networks & Program Types

 A good insurance agent can help guide you when choosing the right employer-sponsored health plan, but it’s helpful to have an understanding of your options going in.
 On this page, you’ll find information about the major types of managed care health coverage options available, including PPOs, HMOs, EPOs and POS plans.
 These acronyms get thrown around rather liberally in the health insurance world and it’s important to understand the differences and similarities between them.